mattsacks/DockSimple/README.md

     given `element` should be replaced when applyed the `dockedClass`.
 This is really useful for preventing a 'jump' in the page when docking/undocking the `element`.
+* `dummyHide`: (_type: Boolean, default: false_) <br />
+    Determines whether or not to hide the replacement element when undocking the `element`.
+This will get switched to true automatically when using `replaceElement`.
+* `multiReplace`: (_type: Boolean, default: false_) <br />
+    Adds a dummy replacement element for each docked element when using `DockSimple.multiDock`.
+Defaults to hiding the dummy when docking the next item to be docked.
+This isn't always necessary as `dummyHide` gets triggered appropriately for preventing the aforementioned 'jump' while scrolling.
 * `active`: (_type: Boolean, default: true_) <br />
     A boolean of whether or not the newly initialized DockSimple object does anything.
 In order to activate later, call the `DockSimple.activate` method.